morganthomas/winning-arguments/winning-arguments.md

 ## Logic

-**Logic** is a field of study where the primary topic is valid rules of logical inference.
+**Logic**, as I shall describe it, is a field of study where the primary topic is valid rules of logical inference.
 Let's unpack that.

 A **rule of logical inference**, or **rule of inference**, is a rule which states that in any conversational context where a set of statements with given forms (**premises**) are warranted assertible, another statement (the **conclusion**) is warranted assertible.
 This is my definition.